-

 General Updates:

-- Enhanced Monitor-Specific UI Scaling (Experimental, Windows only):
+Monitor-Specific UI Scaling as Default (Windows only):

 - The images below demonstrate the scaling behavior in an extract of an Eclipse application when moving the window from a primary monitor with 100% scaling to another monitor with 200% scaling, first having the feature disabled and second having it enabled.